 Dancer burnout is an extremely valid experience that even the most seasoned of dancers encounter in their careers and their training.
 A high-pressured environment that is unfortunately coupled with impossible food and body beliefs sets the stage for a complicated relationship with movement.
 What begins from a place of joy can sometimes turn overwhelmingly competitive with the added pressure of manipulating one’s body weight, shape, and size.

-Joyful Movement for Dancers
+5 Steps to Joyful Movement for Dancers

 Intuitive Eating for dancers focuses on ten specific principles that help you repair your relationship with food and body.
 But this non-diet approach, which you can learn more about here, can also be used as a tool to help dancers sustain their passion for the art.